rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_delegation.rst

       max_fail_percentage: 30
       serial: 10

-In the above example, if more than 3 of the 10 servers in the group were to fail, the rest of the play would be aborted.
+In the above example, if more than 3 of the 10 servers in the first (or any) group of servers failed, the rest of the play would be aborted.

 .. note::